 - We do not charge a fee to change your booking.

-- Changes cannot be made Online.
-Please contact our Service Center by phone or email.
+- Changes cannot be made online.
+Please contact our reservations team by phone or email.

-I bought a family pass, can I come with one child on [x] date and have my partner take the other child on a different date?
+I bought a family pass.
+Can I come with one child on one date and have my partner take the other child on a different date?

 - In order to qualify for the family pass, all passengers must travel together on the same trip.
 If you want to split the family, you will need to purchase separate adult and child tickets.
 If you have already purchased a family pass, we can refund it for you.